Student Experience

 • Rock 'n Roll Club

-This club is open to any student at Loyola Blakefield who enjoys playing music.
+This club is open to High School students at Loyola Blakefield who enjoys playing music.
 No experience is necessary.
 Bring your own instrument.
+Middle School students may be considered following an audition.
 The club meet each Wednesday from 3:05 to 4:00 in the Band Room in St. Ignatius Hall.

 Interested students should contact Mr. Flanigan or Mr. Hattrup.